 Seven years ago en route to advancing to the second round of the NCAA Tournament, MSU established single-season school standards for home attendance (139,305) as it claimed 12 victories.
 Two years ago, records were shattered again as a total of 157,111 fans came through the turnstiles to witness the Maroon & White claim 13 victories.

 Entering the 2014-15 season, MSU has registered 10 or more home wins in a season 20 times over the last 22 basketball campaigns dating back to 1992-93, including an 11-7 mark a year ago under Rick Ray.

 Prior to the start of MSU’s anticipated 1995-96 Final Four campaign, the capacity of State’s home basketball arena was increased to 10,000 with the addition of permanent seats around the Coliseum’s inner concourse.
 During the summer of 1996, the Coliseum underwent major renovations to accommodate the MSU athletic department’s growing need for additional locker room availibility.

 Standing the equivalent of a seven-story building (84 feet), Humphrey Coliseum is 318 feet long and 268 feet wide and was originally constructed from approximately 450,000 red Mississippi-made bricks.

-Named in honor of George Duke Humphrey, a former Mississippi State president (1934-45), the Coliseum also serves as the home for the Lady Bulldog basketball team, in addition to housing some administrative offices and several non-football coaches’ offices.
+Named in honor of George Duke Humphrey, a former Mississippi State president (1934-45), the Coliseum also serves as the home for the Lady Bulldog basketball team, in addition to housing some administrative and Olympic sport offices.